+NOTE: NCQA will be pleased to share with the Steering Committee the “RRU Annual Report” and the “SA_Reliability Validity Testing” however due to page restrictions we cannot attach to this testing form or the submission form.

 The analyses have been structured to provide comprehensive univariate (descriptive) information and selected correlation results.
 The analyses use cumulative plan observations across all data dimensions (e.g., product line, reporting type).
 NCQA utilized these analyses to examine the distribution of submitted plan data and the subsequent observed-to-expected ratios.
 We also examined the number of plans that were successfully able to report RRU data and compared to previous years’ performance.
 Plans with estimated O/E results less than 1/3 or greater than 3.000 or incomplete data for corresponding HEDIS EOC measures were defined as unable to successfully report RRU data.

 NCQA was able to set specific objectives for the 2012 RRU analysis to examine the continued reliability and validity of the RRU HEDIS data supporting the measures: